gibsonma/sim-cyborg/README.md

 Feature #11 - Problem Simulator

-Currently this system only assigns problems to tasks, but these problems do not negatively impact progress.
-Regardless, navigating to specrunner.html as described above will show tests pertaining to the assignment of problems to tasks.
+Problem Simulation assigns problems to tasks, notifies the user through the simulation and negatively impacts game progress as set out in the documentation provided in the backlog.

 Feature #14 - End of game report